 The possibility of increasing income through the Vehicle Workshop has been explored with regard to the opportunity to take on more external MOTs.
-This would require some changes to current working practices in order for the Workshop to be capable of generating a small income.
-Currently this team has some capacity, and this opportunity is to use this capacity as there is a demand for this service.
-The opportunity for further income will need to be considered alongside the demands of the Council's own fleet and the implementation plan would have to be flexible and amended once the way forward on zoned working and the Recycling and Waste service is clearer.
+This would require some changes to current working practices in order for the Workshop to be capable of generating further externall income.
+The opportunity for further income can only be considered once the demands of the Council's own fleet in relation to zoned working and the change in the Recycling and Waste service is clearer.